Pronunciation of 'Plumbago'

 English (United States)

-A genus of flowering plants commonly known as leadworts.
+Refers to a genus of flowering plants, commonly known as leadworts.

 Pronounced as 'plum-BAY-go,' with stress on the second syllable.
 'Plum' as in 'plum,' 'bay' as in 'bay,' and 'go' as in 'go.'

-Graphite, a form of carbon used in pencils and as a lubricant.
+Refers to graphite, a form of carbon used in pencils.

 Pronounced as 'plum-BAG-go,' with stress on the second syllable.
 'Plum' as in 'plum,' 'bag' as in 'bag,' and 'go' as in 'go.'